Nexera-Foundation/Minimalistic-ERC-7208/README.md

 The Data Index is a smart contract entrusted with access control.
 It is a gating mechanism for Data Managers to access Data Objects.
 If a Data Manager intends to access a Data Point (either by read(), write(), or any other method), the Data Index should be used for validating access to the data.

 Data Objects are entrusted with the management of transactions that affect the storage of Data Points.
-Data Objects can receive read(), write(), or any other custom requests from a Data Manager requesting access to a Data Point.
+Data Objects can receive read() and write() from a Data Manager requesting access to a Data Point.
 As such, Data Objects respond to a gating mechanism given by a single Data Index.

-Data Points are the low-level structure abstracting information.
+Data Points are the low-level structure abstracting information, in other words, labels for the application's data.
 Data Points are allocated by a Data Point Registry, and this information should be stored within its internal structure.
 Each Data Point should have a unique identifier provided by the Data Point Registry when instantiated.

 Data Managers are independent smart contracts that implement the business logic or “high-level” data management.
-They can either read() from a Data Object address and write() through a Data Index Implementation managing the delegated storage of the Data Points.
+They can either read() from a Data Object address and write() via a Data Index Implementation managing the delegated storage of the Data Points.
 Data Managers can include desired interfaces in order to follow a standard (ERC20, ERC721, ERC1155, ERC3643, etc.) .

 ### **Simplified diagram**